Top 10 Animals You'd Least Want to Get Bitten By

 Yes, a piranha is tiny, but a swarm of hungry piranhas can take almost any animal down.
 It's scarier and faster if the victim is covered with blood.

 A human bite, while typically less dangerous than many animal bites, still carries the risk of injury and infection.
-The bite can cause pain, bruising, and break the skin, leading to potential bacterial infections.
+The bite can cause pain, bruising, and broken skin, which can lead to potential bacterial infections.
 Medical attention is necessary if the skin is broken, the bite is from a stranger, or the bitten individual has a weakened immune system.

 Though they rarely kill people, it's wise to seek medical attention as soon as possible.